7purplebulls/finance-opt-tools/doc/source/stdlib/models.rst

 	1. Assets

-	The ``asset`` field indicates the matrix of asset returns and covariances to be inputted into the model
+	The ``asset`` field indicates the matrix of asset returns and covariances to be inputted into the model.

 	2. Target Return